Hot Seat (talk show): Overview

 In 1984, the theme song was Eyewitness News, which was part of the Universal Production Music library (formerly Killer Tracks), and was composed by Craig Palmer.
 From 1984 to 1992, the theme song was World in Action, which was part of the APM Music library (formerly Bruton), and was composed by John Coleman.

-Several soon-to-be stars made some of their first television appearances on this show, including disc jockey Jim "the Poorman" Trenton, "rape rock" band The Mentors—particularly lead singer/drummer El Duce, Wrestler Charli Haynes, Wrestler Dee "Queen Kong" Booher, Wrestler Renee Vicary, punk band Rebel Rebel, Playboy model Becky LeBeau, rock band The Offspring, and future USA Up All Night hostesses Rhonda Shear.
+Several soon-to-be stars made some of their first television appearances on this show, including disc jockey Jim "the Poorman" Trenton, "rape rock" band Mentors—particularly lead singer/drummer Eldon Hoke, Wrestler Charli Haynes, Wrestler Dee "Queen Kong" Booher, Wrestler Renee Vicary, punk band Rebel Rebel, Playboy model Becky LeBeau, rock band The Offspring, and future USA Up All Night hostesses Rhonda Shear.

 In December 1992, due to a decline in advertising revenue and layoffs of 11 full-time and 10 part-time employees at the network's news operations, George stopped doing first-run episodes with a live studio audience.
 He would continue to show memorable moments from his program on Hot Seat Highlights.
 However, as the years went by, he became increasingly frail-looking, calmer, and face-lifted.
 After George died in 2003, KDOC stopped showing reruns altogether except for a retrospective/tribute on the Friday of the anniversary week of Wally George's death.
 It has not been seen since, although YouTube has an extensive archive of Hot Seat clips.
 Several of the former guests have formed a Facebook group called Wally George Alumni.

 In 2018, Los Angeles alternative rock band Modern Time Machines released a music video with a Hot Seat skit and a cameo appearance by Hot Seat former regular Jim Myers, entitled "Freefall (Can't Stop)".

 Many of the original tapes of the full episodes of this show do not exist anymore, as they were taped over by KDOC-TV, due to them not having the budget to archive them all.

 On October 5, 2013, on the tenth anniversary of George's death, KDOC aired a 30th anniversary special honoring the show (titled Wally George: Remembering the Hot Seat), hosted by former station personality and show guest/antagonist Richard Blade.